sul-dlss-deprecated/geohydra/README.md

         OGWELLS.shp.xml
         OGWELLS.shx

-after assembling the data, it should look like this, where the temp files for the shapefiles are all symlinks to reduce space requirements:
+after assembling the data, it should look like this, where the temp files for the shapefiles are all hard links to reduce space requirements:

     zv925hd6723/
       metadata/